dan9418/play-what/README.md

 You may notice that a list of pods is essentially a **matrix**, but we call them **lists** here because the 2nd dimension of the matrix is generally kept intact.

 Any operation that can be applied to a single pod can also be applied to a list of pods.
-This allows us to model more useful musical concepts like chords, scales, melodies, etc...
+This allows us to model more useful musical blocks like chords, scales, melodies, etc...
 Just like individual pods, pod lists can be defined using notes or intervals.

 ### Pod List Type
 Similar to how pod type is defined based on what the pod measures, the **pod list type** is defined based on how the constituent pods are **temporally related**.